 There is free parking at the airport.
 The parking area is not covered, but there is 24-hour video surveillance.

-There are currently five airlines flying to Brac – Croatia Airlines, Czech Airlines, Adria, TUI and Luxair.
+There were as many as five airlines flying to Brač at one point – Croatia Airlines, Czech Airlines, Adria, TUI and Luxair.
 You can find the most recent news in the TCN’s dedicated Flight section.

-As you can see from the statistics over the last 20 years or so, the recent turnaround of the airport’s passenger traffic is returning to – and exceeding – the numbers at the beginning of the century.
+As you can see from the statistics over the last 20 years or so, the turnaround of the airport’s passenger traffic before the pandemic is returning to – and exceeding – the numbers at the beginning of the century.